 COD is a popular alternative and complementary test to BOD, with the major advantage that it only takes few hours to complete, compared to the 5 days for BOD.
-COD analysis is based on the principle to measure the change in colour caused by

-20 the chemical oxidation of the sample.
+COD analysis is based on the principle to measure the change in color caused by the chemical oxidation of the sample.
 The oxidation is achieved by closed reflux of a potassium dichromate in sulfuric acid solution.
-Similarly to BOD Analysis, it is an indirect measurement of organic quality or pollution in water and is commonly expressed as mg of O2 consumed per litre of sample (2).
+Similarly to BOD Analysis, it is an indirect measurement of organic quality or pollution in water and is commonly expressed as milligrams of O_2 consumed per liter of sample (see ASTM D1252, 2012).